davidfitzgibbon/lofi-prettier/README.md

 To avoid this, change the Settings on the Prettier extension we just installed.
 Go to the overall VS Code settings.
 You should see a search bar at the top.
 Search for "Prettier:Require Config" and check the box.
 This will make it so that Prettier will only run in a folder that has a Prettier config file, called `.prettierrc`.

 If you have followed this step, add a `.prettierrc` file.
 It needs to be a valid Prettier config file, so it needs content.
-All you need to enter is an empty object like this `{}`.
+All you need to create a valid config is an empty object, so this should be the entire content of your file
+`{}`

 ## Step 2: Choose a version of Prettier to run